 U Power light status Description Flashing green The projector is warming up.
 Wait for the image to appear.
 Green The projector is operating normally.
 Orange The projector is in sleep or standby mode.
-You can unplug it or press the ${\bf r}$ power button to turn it on.
-Red, flashing red, or orange There is a problem with the projector.
+You can unplug it or press the \circlearrowleft power button to turn it on.
+Flashing orange Preparing for monitoring or cooling down.
+Red or flashing red There is a problem with the projector.
 Check the next table to diagnose the problem.